syncfusion-content/wpf-docs/wpf/Ribbon/RibbonGallery.md

 }

 /// <summary>
-/// Action that occurs when Remove item is selected from context menu
+/// Action that occurs when "RemoveItem" is selected from the context menu.
 /// </summary>
 private void RemoveItemCommandAction(object param)
 {